UMAprotocol/UMIPs/UMIPs/Add-Variable-Expiring-Multiparty.md

 The main contract that was modified is PricelessPositionManager.sol, Available here: https://github.com/PrelaunchFinance/VEMP/blob/main/contracts/PricelessPositionManager.sol

 The diff files showing the modifications of all files compared to the EMP contract can be found here: https://github.com/PrelaunchFinance/VEMP/tree/main/diffs

+Below is an overview of the significant changes made in PricelessPositionManager.sol.

 Here we add an update timestanp to represent when the DAO address was last changed.

     @@ -71,6 +72,8 @@ contract PricelessPositionManager is FeePayer {